dragoncoder047/aelith/ROADMAP.md

   * [ ] this might need the drawon component, will need to figure out how to use that
 * [ ] debug menu via pause menu for magic functions
 * [ ] make pause menu work with mouse, need text quad character detection for this
-* [ ] Add indication when button is being pressed in control hints (for streams and stuff...)
 * [ ] Make flash trail that shows activation of things follow the data wires
 * [ ] Fix bug where horn / tail doesn't teleport to the player and gets extremely stretched.
 * [ ] Make NEW vacuum object, like a grabber